Why AR-15-style rifles are popular among mass shooters

 Pete Blair, executive director of Texas State University’s Advanced Law Enforcement Rapid Response Training Center -- which studies mass murder -- echoed Hazen's comments.

-“The AR is the most popular rifle platform in the U.S.,” Blair said.
+“The AR is the most popular rifle platform in the U.S.,” Blair said in February.

 The fact that so many mass shooters are using the same gun is what sociologists call “social proof,” he added.